iadwait/CPP-Learning/README.md

-    tut7.cpp    Reference Variable and Typecasting in C++ tut8.cpp    Constants, Manipulators & Operator Precedence in C++ tut9.cpp    Control Structures, If Else and Switch-Case Statement
+    tut7.cpp    Reference Variable and Typecasting in C++ tut8.cpp    Constants, Manipulators & Operator Precedence in C++ tut9.cpp    Control Structures, If Else and Switch-Case Statement tut10.cpp   For Loop, While Loop, Do While Loop in C++